Severomuysky Tunnel: History

-The tunnel was put into operation on December 5, 2003 (signed off on November 30), with yet another announcement of the completion of the BAM project.
+The main tunnel was put into operation on 5 December 2003 (signed off on 30 November), with yet another announcement of the completion of the BAM project.

+During the Russo-Ukrainian War, on 30 November 2023, Ukrainian media reported that four explosive devices exploded in the tunnel during the movement of a freight train composed of 41 tank cars carrying diesel fuel plus three cars carrying aviation fuel.
+A fire in the tunnel was also reported by Russian media.
+The Security Service of Ukraine claimed to be behind the incident.
+With the tunnel out of commission, Russia redirected traffic to the bypass.
+The next day (1 December), the Security Service of Ukraine claimed to have caused a train with fuel cars to explode while crossing the Devil's Bridge on the 1989 bypass.
+The tunnel was reopened on 2 December.

 Current status

-With the opening of the tunnel, the time required for a train to cross the section has been reduced to only 15 minutes.
+With the opening of the tunnel, the time required for a train to cross the section reduced to only 15 minutes.
 However, the newer bypass is still used for westbound trains and local trains to allow eastbound trains to pass through the single-track tunnel.
 The opening of the tunnel also allowed 6 e6t of freight annually to be switched onto the BAM from the Trans-Siberian Railway.

 Future

 The cost of doubling the tunnel to increase the capacity from 16 to 34 train pairs per day and from 16 to 100 e6t per year, with intervals between trains of not more than 10 minutes, was budgeted at 260.79 billion rubles (US$ billion), according to a 2018 feasibility study by the Institute for Economy and Transport Development.
-Building a second tunnel would take approximately ten years.
+Building a second tunnel was estimated to take approximately ten years.
+Construction of the Second Severomuysky Tunnel was expected to start in 2019.
+A study published in the International Scientific Siberian Transport Forum TransSiberia - 2021, explains the need for a second tunnel.
+The study has maps depicting the railway network in the region.